guilhermevarolli-collab/SQL-CSS-and-HTML-Tutorials/README.md

 Before starting the implementation, the project went through a detailed planning phase:

 1. **Wireframes & Layout Sketches**
-   Created rough sketches of the main page, HTML page, CSS page, and form to plan structure and content flow.
+   Created rough sketches of the main page, HTML page, CSS page, and SQL page.
+It's all documanted in the "planning.md" file explaning the plan, structure and content used to build this website.

 2. **Content Organization**
    Decided which HTML elements to use for headings, paragraphs, lists, tables, and forms.